 But the cold weather prevented the notorious Greenland mosquito from being around on the first two days of my hike, so the bad weather was actually a good thing in the end.

 It´s popular to camp close to the glacier because of the facilities here that include a few toilets and benches.
 It is active, advancing 25 m (82 ft) every year, and a few parts broke off during my short stay here.

 When finally reaching the ice sheet, will you first be met by “hills” of sand and rocks that you have to cross over a well-tread path before reaching the proper ice after 10 min of walking.

-The Greenlandic Ice Sheet is almost 2,400 kilometers (1,500 mi) long in a north-south direction, and its greatest width is 1,100 kilometers (680 mi), That´s about three times the size of Texas.
+The Greenlandic Ice Sheet is almost 2,400 kilometres (1,500 mi) long in a north-south direction, and its greatest width is 1,100 kilometres (680 mi), That´s about three times the size of Texas.

 Overall the day trip was good even though the weather ended up being awful; If I could have been luckier and had sun, the trip would have been amazing.
 Better luck next time, I guess.